 When it comes to a potato dish that goes well with brisket, nothing works better than creamy, scalloped potatoes.

-The thinly sliced potatoes with their cheesy, creamy, and smoky taste make for a heavenly dish that you will never tire of!
+The thinly sliced potatoes, with their cheesy, creamy, and smoky taste, make for a heavenly dish you will never tire of.

-You can use a mandolin to get those wafer-thin potato rounds that are vital for incredible scalloped potatoes.
+You can use a mandolin to get those wafer-thin potato rounds vital for incredible scalloped potatoes.

 Ah, the formidable pairing of bread and brisket!